top of page

 He gave him a drunken smile and grabbed the metal napkin dispenser.

 “Here, le’ me help you.”
-He tucked the napkin dispenser under his arm so he could tug out a handful, then started patting them against Ignacio’s shirt.
+He tucked the metal dispenser under his arm so he could tug out a handful, then started patting them against Ignacio’s shirt.
 “You’re really wet, dude.”

-"Get your fucking hands off me!"
-Ignacio batted Lucas's hands away.
+“Get your fucking hands off me!”
+Ignacio slapped Lucas’s hand away, and the wet napkins fluttered to the floor.

 Mateo pointed at his brother’s wet crotch and let loose with an annoying hyena-like laugh.